 While TK promotes community interests, patent supports individual monopoly.
-With concurrence of both these worlds in cases of “TK-derived inventions”, there is a necessity to get a balance between the two.
+With the concurrence of both these worlds in cases of “TK-derived inventions”, there is a necessity to get a balance between the two.

 In India, this balance is struck by the Biodiversity Act, 2002.
 Section 2 (a) of the Act read with Sec.
 6 (2), brings the concept of ‘benefit sharing’ with respect to the product or process derived or made with the help of knowledge and for commercial purpose which is conserved with the ‘benefit claimers.’
 Benefit claimers are referred to the ones are the holders of knowledge of the use and benefits of such biological resources and innovation in relation to the use and application.

 Having enough provisions to protect TK, it has become a gold mine in this regard that needs to be exploited and used.
-Limited investment and ever growing needs of the people, have resulted in showing great potentials in TK and TK-derived inventions.
+Limited investment and ever-growing needs of the people have resulted in showing great potentials in TK and TK-derived inventions.
 It is a prime time, with many provisions for protection, to get into the world of TK and harness the same for innovations and creations.
 However, the rights of the local people and the cultural heritage of the country should not be prejudiced for commercial benefits.